Look for garlic to be available in August 2021.

 Garlic is the superfood that no cook wants to be without.
 The succulent, juicy, aromatic, flavorful cloves of home-grown garlic is unparalleled, far surpassing any that you can find in the store.
 Get your garden bed ready!

-Softneck garlic grows in a variety of climates and does not require cold temperatures to grow, making it is perfect for regions with mild winters although it also grows well in areas with cold winters.
-They have smaller cloves that hardneck varieties, store longer, and are ideal for braiding.
+Softneck garlic grows in a variety of climates and does not require a cold winter chilling period (vernalization) to grow, making it perfect for regions with mild winters, although it also grows well in areas with cold winters.
+They have smaller cloves than hardneck varieties, store for up to a year, and are ideal for braiding.

-Hardneck garlic has stronger, more complex flavors and they produce a tall edible flower stalk, called a "scape", in spring.
-Hardneck garlic varieties generally can be stored for 4 to 6 months.
-Hardneck garlic is not recommended for mild climates of the South where the winters aren't cold (a requirement for this type to bulb); however, pre-chilling bulbs helps to fulfill the cold requirements.
+Hardneck garlic has more complex flavor and produces a tall, edible flower stalk, called a "scape", in spring, with few exceptions.
+Hardneck garlic varieties typically can be stored for 4 to 6 months.
+Hardneck garlic requires a winter chilling period, and are generally not suited for mild winter areas however, vernalization can be mimicked.
 Simply place the bulbs in a dark location at 40°F with a relative humidity of 80% for 40 to 45 days before planting.